dimitrrowp/corporate-network-design/docs/project-report.md

 DHCP is configured with a split-scope approach to maintain reliable IP address distribution.

 Access switches are connected to both multilayer switches, which helps avoid single points of failure and improves overall network reliability.

+##Technologies Implemented
+### VLAN
+   Each department is assigned to a separate VLAN to isolate traffic, reduce broadcast domains, and improve overall network performance.
+### Inter-VLAN Routing
+   Inter-VLAN communication is achieved using Switch Virtual Interfaces (SVIs) configured on the multilayer switches.
+### OSPF Routing
+   OSPF is configured between the multilayer switches and the edge routers to enable dynamic routing and fast convergence within the internal network.
+### DHCP
+   DHCP services are configured on both multilayer switches using a split-scope design.
+The address pools are divided to provide redundancy and ensure continuous IP address allocation in case of device failure.
+### SSH Configuration
+   SSH is configured on all multilayer switches, access switches, and routers to allow secure remote management.
+Access is restricted using access control lists (ACLs), permitting only specific networks (e.g., 192.168.40.0 and 192.168.50.0).
+### Port Security
+   Port security can be implemented on access switch ports to enhance network security by restricting unauthorized devices.

 ## Testing and Verification